 Each year, he has “hundreds” of interactions with the creators who use his work. “[It] feels like I’ve won!” he says of his music’s popularity.
 “I create music to affect the emotions of other people.
 The more people I’m able to affect, the better off I am!”

 MacLeod’s music has become so ubiquitous on YouTube that some playlists now label it as “overused.”
-In MacLeod’s mind, that label indicates how people feel about his work.
+In MacLeod’s mind, the use of that label is out of his control.
 “I get it,” he told Tubefilter.
 “I think ‘Canon in D’ is overused at weddings.
 It is a quality piece, but you can’t tell people what they should and shouldn’t like.”

-No MacLeod creation is as much of an earworm as ‘Scheming Weasel,’ which seems to accompany half the light-hearted videos on YouTube.
+No MacLeod creation is as much of an earworm as ‘Scheming Weasel.’
+Characterized by a jaunty oboe line and strong snare hits, it is a common choice for light-hearted videos on YouTube.
 MacLeod has tried to write pieces similar to that one in order to “take the pressure off,” but people still return to their old favorite.
 “That’s a quirky piece,” he says of ‘Weasel.’
 “Most composers don’t write quirky.
 There’s apparently demand for that style, and not enough music to fit what people want.”

 His music hasn’t only been widely proliferated; it has also had an impact on the people who have listened to it.
-“There are amazing and wonderful uses of my music,” he said during his AMA.
+“There are amazing and wonderful uses of my music,” he said during his Ask Me Anything session.
 “On average, I get a note of something amazing every week or so.
 Helping to get through cancer treatments, working with dementia patients.
 There are just some amazing stories, and I’m happy that I know about them.”

 “Just explore, experiment, and see what happens.”

 MacLeod’s music may be everywhere on YouTube, but he still has plenty of work to do.
 He describes his main inspiration as “boredom,” and he admits there are some genres, such as Indian music and jazz, that he has struggled to accurately capture.
-In 2016, he is on pace to create about 100 pieces, plus additional ones for specific clients.
+In 2016, he is on pace to create about 100 pieces for his library, plus additional ones for specific clients.

 As he continues to produce more work, however, he must deal with a changing industry.
 He has encountered some issues with YouTube’s Content ID system, and he believes machines will eventually usurp his job.
 “The future of what I’m doing from a product point of view will sunset in about 11 years,” he told Tubefilter.
 “After that the AI will take over for most applications.”